-(4) Case management provider agencies must disclose to both DDSD and the people supported by their agency any familial relationships between employees or subcontract case managers and providers of other DDW services.
+[(4) Case management provider agencies must disclose to both DDSD and to people supported by their agency any familial relationships between employees/subcontract case managers and providers of other DDW services.]

-(5) Case management provider agency staff and subcontractors must maintain independence and avoid all activity which could be perceived as a potential conflict of interest.
-[8.314.5.11 NMAC - Rp, 8.314.5.11 NMAC, 12/1/2018; A, 4/1/2022]
+[(5)] (4) Case management provider agency staff and subcontractors must maintain independence and avoid all activity which could be perceived as a potential conflict of interest.
+[8.314.5.11 NMAC - Rp, 8.314.5.11 NMAC, 12/1/2018; A, xx/xx/xxxx]